 Field-Based Experience: Experiences such as observation of a variety of classrooms, pre-practicum, practicum/practicum equivalent, internship, apprenticeship, or administrative internship that are integral components of any program for the preparation of educators.
 Field-based experiences shall cover a range of time periods within the school year.

+Guidelines: All Guidelines identified in these Regulations, 603 CMR 7.00, will be issued by the Department and approved by the Commissioner following a period of public comment.

 Inclusive General Education Classroom Experience: A practicum that takes place in a classroom that serves both students with and without disabilities.
 The students with disabilities must be receiving some of their Individualized Education Program services in the classroom setting.
 The teacher candidate must address the individual and group needs of all of the students (with and without disabilities) who are assigned to the classroom and receive supervision from both a special educator and a general educator during the practicum.

 Induction Program: A planned program of professional support for new teachers and administrators provided by the school district, including orientation, opportunities for classroom observation and conferencing, and peer group meetings.
 An induction program should be an integral part of a school district's professional development plan.

 Initial License: An educator license issued to a person who has completed a bachelor's degree, passed the Massachusetts Tests for Educator Licensure, completed an educator preparation program approved by the Commissioner, and met other eligibility requirements established by the Board.
-The Initial license is valid for five years of employment and may be renewed at the discretion of the Commissioner for an additional five years.
+The Initial license is valid for five years of employment and may be extended at the discretion of the Commissioner for an additional five years.
 This license is equivalent to a provisional educator certificate with advanced standing as defined in M. G. L. c.
 71, § 38G.

 Institution of Higher Education: A college or university sponsored degree-granting educator preparation program.